c-kick/easy-docker-container-updater/README.md

 ### Why not just use Docker Compose or Watchtower?

-Easy Docker Container Updater doesn’t claim to offer new features or functionality that Docker Compose or Watchtower lack.
+By all means: if you use them; great!
+This script is not for you.
+Easy Docker Container Updater offer any new features or functionality that Docker Compose or Watchtower lack.
 Instead, it’s designed specifically for users who find those tools overly complex or intimidating for their needs.

-While Docker Compose is powerful for managing multi-container applications, and Watchtower provides fully hands-off updates, both require a certain familiarity with Docker’s ecosystem and configuration management.
-For users who just want a straightforward way to manage and update their containers without learning new tools or configurations, Easy Docker Container Updater offers a practical alternative.
+While Docker Compose and Watchtower are robust tools for multi-container management and automated updates, they can be overwhelming or excessive for users who simply want a straightforward update solution.
+Easy Docker Container Updater offers a lightweight, controlled approach to updating containers, without the steep learning curve of more advanced tools.

 This script is intentionally simplified: it centralizes all container configurations, makes updates manageable with a single command, and allows easy customization — especially for those already familiar with JavaScript.
 It’s a great fit for anyone who feels overwhelmed by more advanced tools but still wants a dependable, automated update solution for their Docker containers.